anushkayadavnidhi-dotcom/Hospital_Patient_Management_Dashboard/README.md

 ## Problem Statement

 A hospital wants to monitor patient admissions, treatments, and discharge patterns.
 They aim to optimize bed occupancy, track treatment outcomes, and monitor doctor performance.
 The dashboard should provide insights into patient demographics, treatment durations, and readmission rates.
 It should also help in identifying departments with high patient load and average treatment costs.
 The hospital wants to use KPIs like average length of stay, patient satisfaction, and treatment success rate.
 Data is collected daily and needs to be aggregated for weekly and monthly reporting.

+## KPIs
+- What is the average length of stay by department?
+- Which doctors have the highest patient load?
+- What is the readmission rate by treatment type?
+- How does patient age affect treatment outcomes?
+- What is the average treatment cost by department?
+- Which departments have the highest occupancy rate?
+- What is the gender distribution of patients?
+- How many patients are treated per week?
+- What is the success rate of treatments?
+- Which departments need more staffing based on patient load?